opro/opro/README.md

     $ rake db:migrate
 ````

-This will add `Oauth::AuthGrant` and `Oauth::ClientApp` to your database
+This will add `Oauth::AuthGrant` and `Oauth::ClientApp` to your database.
+An iPhone app would need to register for a `client_id` and `client_secret` before using Oauth as a ClientApp.
+Once created they could get authorization from users by going through the oauth flow, thus creating AuthGrants.
+In other words a ClientApp has many users through AuthGrants.

 ## Setup

-Go to `initializers/opro.rb` and configure your app for your authentication scheme.
+Go to `initializers/opro.rb` and configure your app for your authentication scheme, if you're not using devise see "Custom Auth" below.

 ```ruby
       Opro.setup do |config|